FoxIO-LLC/ja4/README.md

 *JA4: TLS Client Fingerprinting* is [open-source, BSD 3-Clause](./LICENSE-JA4), same as JA3.
 FoxIO does not have patent claims and is not planning to pursue patent coverage for JA4 TLS Client Fingerprinting.
 This allows any company or tool currently utilizing JA3 to immediately upgrade to JA4 without delay.

-**JA4S, JA4L, JA4LS, JA4H, JA4X, JA4SSH, JA4T, JA4TS, JA4TScan and all future additions, (collectively referred to as JA4+)** are licensed under the [FoxIO License 1.1](./LICENSE).
+**JA4S, JA4L, JA4LS, JA4L-Delta, JA4H, JA4X, JA4SSH, JA4T, JA4TS, JA4TScan, JA4D, JA4D6, JA4Scan-TLS, JA4Scan-QUIC, JA4N and all future additions, (collectively referred to as JA4+)** are patent-pending and licensed under the [FoxIO License 1.1](./LICENSE).
 This license is permissive for most use cases, including for academic and internal business purposes, but is not permissive for monetization.
 If, for example, a company would like to use JA4+ internally to help secure their own company, that is permitted.
 If, for example, a vendor would like to sell JA4+ fingerprinting as part of their product offering, they would need to request an OEM license from us.

-All JA4+ methods are patent pending.
 JA4+ is a trademark of FoxIO

 JA4+ can and is being implemented into open source tools, see the [License FAQ](./License%20FAQ.md) for details.